 2. Long Tail Keywords

 A Hubspot article confirms that “people are submitting longer, more conversational queries”.

-Besides relevant keywords that are usually 2-3 words, long tail keywords are search phrases that have a lower search volume and cost but have a greater potential to convert.
+Besides relevant keywords that are usually 2-3 words, long tail keywords are search phrases that have a lower search volume and cost of search engine optimization but have a greater potential to convert.